 After over 25 years of considerable joy, miracles and heartwarming successes, triumph, trials, feelings of failure, and tears – it has come time for Birch Haven Rescue & Rehabilitation Services to ramp down its active rescue services.

 As of January 1st, 2021 – BHRR will be permanently closed to the intake of further new general rescue canines into our programs.
-That being said – we remain fully committed to the current dogs in our care, our fosters, and our adopted homes and appreciate that there shall be rare plus special consideration exceptions.
+We remain open for special requests!
+We also remain fully committed to the current dogs in our care, our fosters, and our adopted homes and appreciate that there shall continue to be special consideration exceptions.

 The dogs that are currently up for adoption (or working towards that!) will remain as part of our adoption program.
 The haven dogs will continue to live out their days in absolute quality and happiness at our location as well as in their wonderful perma-foster homes.
-Our adopters will always have our support – we are closing our doors, not our hearts!
+Our adopters will always have our support – we are closing our doors over the next decade, not our hearts!
 We remain committed to them for their lives – which is also clearly noted in our adoption contract.
 Additionally – we will of course happily honour any outstanding plus future commitments we have to you – auction items, dog dates, cottage cabin wins, etc. until we completely shut our doors.

 We still have many dogs to support that will be in our care for years to come – the youngest of which are currently not even 1 year of age.
 As such – it will be years – ~10 – before our complete closure and the animals still very much need their BHRR family.